bpu991/happy-timer/README.md

     - ###### Since Happy Timer is a front-end project, I built the entire app with React in order to give the user a unique and fun user experience.
     - ###### I utilized class based components for the main timer functionality.
 Functional components are great,  but I wanted to gain familiarity with class based components in case I was ever exposed to older code bases.
 - ##### CSS3
-    - ###### Raw CSS was utilized to style the difference components - no styling libraries or CSS frameworks were used in this project.
-This allowed me to have free reign over the user interface and let me completely customize the project to how I envisioned.
+    - ###### Raw CSS was utilized to style the different components - no styling libraries or CSS frameworks were used in this project.
+This allowed me to have free reign over the user interface and let me customize the project to how I envisioned.
 - ##### Adobe Creative Suite
     - ###### Adobe After Effects was used to animate the character models and the logo was designed in Adobe Illustrator.